Category:

 Trial/Conviction and Imprisonment

-Skilling began his sentence on December 13, 2006, at the Montgomery Federal Prison Camp, Maxwell Air Force Base, Montgomery, Alabama.
-He was there until 2018, when he was released early and moved to a halfway house in Texas to serve out the rest of his sentence.
+Jeff began his sentence on December 13, 2006, at the Montgomery Federal Prison Camp, Maxwell Air Force Base, Montgomery, Alabama.
+He was there until 2018 when he was released early and moved to a halfway house in Texas to serve out the rest of his sentence.
 Skilling was released from federal custody on February 21, 2019.
-It was reported by Reuters in June 2020 that Skilling was fundraising for a launch of an online oil and gas trading platform named Vend LLC.
+Reuters reported in June 2020 that Skilling was fundraising for the launch of an online oil and gas trading platform named Vend LLC.

 Personal Life

-He had a daughter and two sons (ages 22, 20 and 16 at the time of his conviction) during his first marriage to Susan Long, which ended in 1997.
-His youngest son, John Taylor (JT) was found dead in his Santa Ana, California apartment on February 3, 2011 in what police called the result of a drug overdose.
+Jeff had a daughter and two sons (ages 22, 20, and 16 at the time of his conviction) during his first marriage to Susan Long, which ended in 1997.
+His youngest son, John Taylor (JT), was found dead in his Santa Ana, California apartment on February 3, 2011, in what police called the result of a drug overdose.
 In March 2002, Skilling married Rebecca Carter, a former vice president for board communications and board secretary at Enron.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.